raven-black-dream/digital-garden/posts/Plot Information/Plot Lines/The Collection.md

 "No, Marcus!
 I was informing you of my next course of action.
 Not asking for permission."

 "I cannot have you staking the whole court until you find the perpetrator, my friend.
 We need to take this in a more even handed way.
-You need to sit down, and breathe, I will put the Searchers on it.
+You need to **sit down**, and breathe, I will put the Searchers on it.
 They have shown some amount of promise."

 ## Notes